-Practicum students make a commitment of approximately 10 hours per week for a minimum of 10 weeks (total of 100 hours).
-Approximately 5 hours per week must be in direct face-to-face contact with clients.
+Practicum students make a commitment of approximately 10 hours per week for the semester.
+Approximately five hours per week will be in direct face-to-face contact with clients.

 The following delineates mandatory activities of the practicum:

 - 5 hours per week providing or shadowing clinical services - 1 hour of weekly individual supervision (with a doctoral psychology intern at CCS) - Individual supervision sessions as needed with the intern's supervisor - 1-2 hours of group supervision/didactic trainings per week (Practicum Seminar), facilitated by a licensed Counselor or the Counseling Practicum Coordinator - 1-2 hours of paperwork/session preparation/administration - Orientation and "check-in" meetings with Practicum Coordinator as needed